Suspicion-Agent: Playing Imperfect Information Games with Theory of Mind Aware GPT-4: Appendix

-\textbf{Theory of Mind (ToM)} In the domain of imperfect information games, classical methodologies often draw from game theory.
-However, these approaches recognize that human decision-making follows a "cognitive hierarchy" of strategies rather than strictly adhering to the hyper-rational Nash equilibrium solution concept ~\citep{10.5555/2031678.2031702}.
-The concept of Theory of Mind (ToM) is crucial in understanding human cognitive abilities.
-ToM involves comprehending and predicting the behaviors of oneself and others by attributing internal mental states like beliefs, knowledge, desires, and intentions ~\citep{premack_woodruff_1978, frith2005theory, davies1994mental, nichols2003mindreading, hurley2008shared}.
-In the context of imperfect information games, ToM has been employed to anticipate opponents' actions and observations, enhancing decision-making effectiveness ~\citep{de2013much}.
-Level-k thinking theory within cognitive hierarchy theory posits that players in strategic games rely on predictions of other players' likely actions, and it categorizes these players based on the depth of their strategic thinking, a dimension potentially intertwined with ToM ~\citep{CRAWFORD2018219}.
-Within the framework of simulating ToM, a player adopts the perspective of their opponent to infer their own potential actions in similar situations.
-Moreover, ToM can employ recursively nested beliefs through higher-order ToM ~\citep{frith2005theory}, enabling not only the assessment of the counterpart's thoughts but also self-reflection on observations and how one's actions may influence the counterpart's future actions.
-Recent studies have also evaluated ToM capabilities in LLMs \citep{frith2005theory,kosinski2023theory}.
-Nevertheless, there remains a notable gap in the existing literature concerning the integration of ToM within LLMs for imperfect information games.
+\textbf{Theory of Mind (ToM)} In imperfect information games, classical methodologies often draw from game theory, but they acknowledge that human decision-making typically follows a "cognitive hierarchy" of strategies rather than strictly adhering to Nash equilibrium \citep{10.5555/2031678.2031702}.
+The concept of Theory of Mind (ToM) is essential for understanding human cognitive abilities, as it involves predicting behaviors by attributing mental states like beliefs, desires, and intentions \citep{premack_woodruff_1978, frith2005theory, davies1994mental, nichols2003mindreading, hurley2008shared}.
+In these games, ToM enhances decision-making by anticipating opponents' actions \citep{de2013much}.
+Level-k thinking within cognitive hierarchy theory posits that players predict others' actions based on varying depths of strategic thinking, closely related to ToM \citep{CRAWFORD2018219}.
+Simulating ToM involves adopting an opponent's perspective to infer potential actions, with higher-order ToM enabling recursive beliefs about others' thoughts and self-reflection on how one's actions influence future interactions \citep{frith2005theory}.
+Recent studies have begun evaluating ToM capabilities in LLMs \citep{frith2005theory,kosinski2023theory}, but there remains a gap in integrating ToM within LLMs for imperfect information games.

-Limited by our capacity, we are unable to include all relevant literature in our work.
-If you find any missing relevant references, please feel free to tell us.
-We appreciate your efforts to improve our paper quality.